neuroelf/isicarchive/README.md

 ### Retrieving images
 ~~~~
-# Load the first image of the loaded study
+# Load the first image of a loaded study
 image = api.image(study.images[0])
 ~~~~